Timeline

 1967-1968

-Left to right: Rick Davies (sitting), Trevor Williams (standing), Ian Aitchison, Steven Joliffe, Martin Vinson, John Andrews (sitting).
+Left to right: Rick Davies (sitting), Trevor Williams (standing), Ian Aitchison, Steven Joliffe, Martin Vinson, Keith Bailey, John Andrews (sitting).

 Trevor Williams, Keith Bailey, Rick Davies, John Andrews (sitting)